Nebulanomi/05.Azure_Networking_Exercises/README.md

 #### [09.
 Virtual WAN:](https://github.com/binals/azurenetworking/blob/master/Lab%2009%20Virtual%20WAN.pdf)

-    1. A "standard" virtual WAN is created in a new Resource Group.
+    1. A "standard" virtual WAN service is created in a new Resource Group.
-    2. A "Hub" router is created with the following information:
+    2. In it I created a virtual Hub (vnet) is created with the following information:
         1. Basic: The lowest "Virtual Hub Capacity" (Which is 2 Units) and with a private address of 10.64.0.0/16.
         2. Site-to-Site: Enabled and "Gateway scale units" to 1 scale.
             Note: Two instances are deployed when a VPN gateway is provisioned in a virtual Hub.
 The Aggregate capacity is the bandiwdth of both put together.